InfiniteLoopDael/Percen-eh/README.md

 Adds and removes percentages easier.
 No bells, no whistles.
 Just numbers being numbers.
 Don’t expect fireworks.
 -------------------------------------------------
 Usage:
+Open with PowerShell, or just copy the code and paste into it, whatever.
 1. Specify the number you want to subtrac/add the percentage.
 Press Enter
 2. Specify wheter it's a subtraction or addition with " - " and " + ".
 Press Enter
 3. Insert amount, no need to add "%".
 Guess what?
 Press Enter again...